UK households to be given £200 rebates on energy bills under Treasury plans

 Analysts forecast that high energy prices will last for at least two years.

-Energy price rises are expected to come alongside an overall spike in the cost of living across the UK.
+Energy price rises are expected to come alongside an overall spike in the cost of living across the UK, with inflation expected to rise from its current level of 5.4 per cent to more than 6 per cent.

 Register for free to continue reading